Individual Development Plan

 On July 23, 2013, the NIH issued a Notice (NOT-OD-13-093) requiring institutions to report the use of IDPs for all graduate students and postdocs supported on NIH awards on all progress reports submitted on/after October 1, 2014.
 Please note that we predict that other agencies (e.g., American Cancer Society, Susan G. Komen for the Cure…) may also adopt this requirement as they have with past NIH requirements.
 The American Heart Association announced in May 2014 the requirement to include an IDP with a fellowship application.
 Thus, it is a good idea to have an IDP in place if you receive any extramural funding, particularly from a health-related organization.

-For assistance on creating your IDP, assessing your skills, working with mentors and setting realistic and achievable goals, attend the the EPIC Bootcamp, offered by the Office of Postdoctoral Scholar Affairs (OPSA).
+For assistance on creating your IDP, assessing your skills, working with mentors and setting realistic and achievable goals, attend the Postdocs CAN program, offered by the Office of Postdoctoral Scholar Affairs (OPSA).
 Each postdoctoral scholar will have the opportunity to develop and present his/her IDP to faculty participants for feedback and by the end of the session have the foundation of an IDP to guide his/her career objectives.
 For one-one assistance in the creation of your IDP, you may request a career advising appointment.

 Postdoctoral scholars are strongly encouraged to participate as part of their research training and education.
-Although this Bootcamp is designed for postdoctoral scholars in the beginning stages of their training, all are welcome.
+Although this program is designed for postdoctoral scholars in the beginning stages of their training, all are welcome.

 1 Davis G. (2005).
 “Doctors Without Orders.”
 American Scientist, 93 (3), supplement 1-13.